 We know there are lab tests to check fasting blood sugar, random blood sugar, and HbA1c.
 And there are DIY home test kits involving a small prick on your finger to check your blood sugar levels at that time.

-CGM or Continuous Glucose Monitoring is a technology where a tiny sensor is inserted under your skin, usually on your upper arm or belly, to monitor your blood sugar levels day and night.
+CGM or Continuous Glucose Monitoring for diabetes is a technology where a tiny sensor is inserted under your skin, usually on your upper arm or belly, to monitor your blood sugar levels day and night.
 The transmitter of the device sends the readings to a mobile app, which you can monitor anytime.

 A section of nutritionists and lifestyle coaches argue that CGM can hugely help monitor blood sugar variations after physical activity or eating a certain food.
 This, in turn, can help the individual resort to better and improved lifestyle habits and choices.
 They believe CGM aids your doctor in optimising lifestyle changes for you.
 It also helps you stay motivated to follow a healthy lifestyle.